JVerbruggen/jrides/docs/flatride_yml.md

 - **identifier**: your_ride_identifier, same as used in the folder name and file names
 - **displayName**: The visible name of the coaster in-game
 - **displayDescription**: The visible description of the coaster in-game
+- **useDisplayEntities**: Whether to use display entities for the flatride
 - **displayItem**: The visible icon (item in inventory) of the coaster in-game
 - - **material**: Icon material
 - - **damage**: Damage property